whfwkr2020/Psychological-Projective-Drawings-analysis-app/README.md

 Psychological-Projective-Drawings-analysis-app is psychological test & drawing journal application.

-It is written in Java and built by android studio.
+It is written in Java and built on android studio.

 ## Main features
 * Supports google login